Sometimes It's In Your Backyard

 I had watched this mushroom when it first appeared in my backyard, smooth and round initially.
 Then, it opened its lower gills and all the edges frayed and split creating mystical dimensions of undulating mushroom flesh.

 I never really got the photo I wanted of this mushroom... but that, too, is part of the process.
-Knowing that your interaction with nature is deeper and more whole than any image you capture is part of the joy and reward of being there, present, in person.
+Knowing that I still had an interaction with nature was fulfilling.
+Let’s keep creating.

 Micro-Cosmos, Up Close And Personal